gamedevpl/www.gamedev.pl/games/nukes/docs/design/game/gameplay-overview.md

 - Computer-controlled states follow a set of strategies to protect their cities and launch sites while targeting enemy assets.
 - They prioritize targeting approaching enemy missiles, then enemy launch sites, and finally enemy cities.
+- Computer-controlled states dynamically update their strategies based on the changing state of the game.